muhammedjamsheer/Angular/Basics.md

   * __ngSwitch__
   The ngSwitch directive lets you add/remove HTML elements depending on a match expression. ngSwitch directive used along with ngSwitchCase and ngSwitchDefault.

    __2.Attribute  Directive__
    An Attribute or style directive can change the appearance or behavior of an element.

    Commonly used Attribute directives are ngModel, ngClass ,ngStyle

   * __ngModel__
   The ngModel directive is used the achieve the two-way data binding.

+  * __ngClass__
+  The ngClass directive is used to add or remove the CSS classes from an HTML element.
+Using the ngClass we can create dynamic styles in HTML pages.

+  * __ngStyle__
+  The ngStyle directive is used  to modify the style of an HTML element using the expression.
+Using the ngStyle we can dynamically change the style of your HTML element.